trompamusic/solidauth-oidc/README.md

 ### 2.
-At the redirect url, use `trompasolid.authentication.generate_authentication_url` to perform PKCE validation and key exchange
+At the redirect url, use `solidauth.authentication.generate_authentication_url` to perform PKCE validation and key exchange

 ```py
 def authentication_callback(